 Book Description

 Secondhand.
 Very good condition.
 Minor wear to book corners and edges.
+Dust jacket has some light creasing at edges and spine.
+Interior and binding are excellent.
+Inscribed by author.

 Tradition has it that the Great Depression of the 1930s swept through Australia like a raging flood, tearing up the garden of the 1920s and imposing terrible suffering on the population at large.